mdn/content/files/en-us/web/css/css_grid_layout/subgrid/index.md

 In the example below, I have a grid layout with nine `1fr` column tracks and four rows that are a minimum of 100px tall.

 I place `.item` from column lines 2 to 7 and rows 2 to 4.
 I then make this grid item into a grid, giving it column tracks that are a subgrid and defining rows as normal.
-As the item spans five-column tracks, this means that the subgrid has five-column tracks.
+As the item spans five column tracks, this means that the subgrid has five-column tracks.
 I can then place `.subitem` on this grid.

 The rows in this example are not a subgrid, and so behave as a nested grid does normally.
 The grid area on the parent expands to be large enough for this nested grid.